Martiless/Alices-Wonderland/README.md

 &nbsp;

 ### Modal Error:
-When adding the modal for user to add reviews the modal was appearing but was faded and the user was not able to access the different elements:
+When adding the modal for a user to add reviews the modal was appearing but was faded and the user was not able to access the different elements:
-* After doing some troubleshooting I saw a number of people say that the modal must be in a div where the position is fixed.
+* After doing some troubleshooting I saw several people say that the modal must be in a div where the position is fixed.
 I used Google Dev Tools to see if this was the case but still could not fix the error.
-I then contact the CI tutors who explained to me that because the modal postion relates to the screen itself it was clashing with some css and by moving it to the end of the html file, outside the div.
+I then contact the CI tutors who explained to me that because the modal position relates to the screen itself it was clashing with some CSS and by moving it to the end of the HTML file, outside the div.
 This solved the issue and the modal then worked correctly
 <details>
 <summary>Modal Error 1:</summary>